Skip to main content

 Making Low Pile Chenille Patches

-For low piles, we take towel fabric which has already furry surface and embroider custom designs.
-This way, the thin part of design do not get lost under the piles of yarn.
+For low piles, we take a towel fabric that already has a furry surface and embroider custom designs.
+This way, the thin part of the design does not get lost under the piles of yarn.

-When it is done from embroidery machine, it takes to cropping/cutting department for hot edges and applying required backing.
+When the embroidery machine does it, it is taken to the cropping/cutting department for hot edges and for applying the required backing.

 Making High Pile Chenille Patches

-Guide To Use Amount Of Chenille As Per Custom Design
+Guide To Use The Amount Of Chenille As Per Custom Design

 Design Type Satin Embroidery Low Pile High Raised